 “Good Morning America” contributor Tory Johnson says she’s been fat forever.
 She finally got her act together and lost more than 60 pounds in a year.
-She shares her candid journey of exactly how she did it in her new book, “The Shift: How I Finally Lost Weight & Discovered a Happier Life.”
+She shares her candid journey of exactly how she did it in her new book, “The Shift: How I Finally Lost Weight & Discovered a Happier Life,” which is now out in an all-new paperback.
 Here’s an excerpt for you:

 Click HERE to get Tory Johnson’s weight loss tips.

 Excerpt: “The Shift: How I Finally Lost Weight & Discovered a Happier Life”

 Throughout my childhood our freezer was stuffed with ice cream, pizza, and assorted frozen, microwavable packages.
 We never used the bottom oven on our stove because it was stuffed with snacks like Funyuns, Oreos and Chips Ahoy!
 Other kids would make a beeline for it, just as I did many times a day.

 By second grade, I was already a good twenty pounds overweight, a direct result of unhealthy eating habits.
 We equated food with comfort.
 Good day?
 Celebrate with snack.
 Bad mood?
 Nothing that a microwave pepperoni pizza couldn’t cure.

 Throughout childhood and into my teen years, when I wanted to make a “healthy” drink choice, I downed glass after glass of fruit juice, oblivious to calories or carbs.
 I had come to believe that anything with fruit was healthy: Tropicana orange juice, Ocean Spray cranberry, Welch’s grape juice, and all those small Capri Sun packages.
 Liquid sugar.